ail-man/job-service/README.md

-## Job Service Description
+## Job Service Project
-Creates separate processes with NativeJob
-TODO

 #### Used technologies
+* Maven
 * Spring Boot
-* Maven
-* Rest
+* Quartz
 * H2 DB
-* TODO
+* RESTful services
+* a lot of hidden tech-stack...

 ## Fulfilling of requirements

 #### Flexibility
-TODO
+For the purpose of flexibility it was decided that Job Service would be able run commands which, actually, could be run from the command-line.
+This way it can be not only Java classes (which could be executed as a Job), but also you can execute any program as a Job.

 #### Reliability
-Job Service should not know how to rollback actions already performed by Job in case of Job failure.
-It is the only responsibility of Job itself!
-Application should take care about rollback itself, because it's not the responsibility of the Job Service Actually, it is impossible to predict every failure situation (not to mention how to do rollback).
+Actually, it is impossible to predict every failure situation if not to mention how to do rollback.
+Therefore it was decided that application (or command), which will be executed as a job, should take care about rollback by itself.

 #### Internal Consistency
-TODO
+Job Service can provide you information about jobs' status at any moment of time by invoking methods ```getJobInfo()``` or ```getAllJobs```.

 #### Priority
-TODO
+Job Service supports priority.

 #### Scheduling
-TODO
+Job Service supports scheduling with cron expressions.
+Also jobs can be executed manually.

 ## Running and testing